This is the Night Mail – An Icon of Britain’s Documentary Film Movement

 Watch the full version of Night Mail for free on BFI Player.

-You can discover more about the GPO Film Unit at The Postal Museum, and even try your hand at sorting the mail on a moving train!
-Sign up here to be the first to know about our opening date.
+You can discover more about the GPO Film Unit on your visit, and even try your hand at sorting the mail on a moving train!

 – The Postal Museum Team